scds/ola2012/slides/scds/one/02_john.md

 * Scholarslab, CHNM
 * Visibility!

 .notes Source code as the new peer review.
 This is an easy way we can demonstrate our utility as well as give back and make a name for ourselves generally.
 Viz CHNM, with Zotero, etc. *VERY* important that we have license flexibility (DFSG compliant) as we'd like to default to an open source license (as part of SLA? maybe). github is pre-eminent source code hosting service. http://github.com/scds/ We did our slide deck there, f'rinstance.
+I sometimes elevator-speech it as "Google Docs on steroids".

 !SLIDE bullets incremental
 # version control evangelism #